FiberQ logo

 How FiberQ works

-A simple workflow from drawing to deliverables — designed for real FTTx planning inside QGIS.
+A practical workflow from project setup to deliverables — designed for real fiber planning inside QGIS.

 Start with a GeoPackage for local work or connect to PostGIS for team projects and web maps.